Catch Me If You Can (book): Veracity

 The book is prefaced with the statement: "This book is based on the true-life exploits of Frank Abagnale.
 To protect the right of those whose paths have crossed the author's, all of the characters and some of the events have been altered, and all names, dates and places have been changed."
 The character of FBI Agent O'Riley is known to be based on Joseph Shea, with whom Abagnale went on to form a lifetime friendship.

 After Abagnale spoke at a seminar in 1978, two years before the book's publication, a San Francisco Chronicle reporter phoned a number of institutions that Abagnale mentioned to confirm his claims and found no evidence for them.
 Abagnale responded that he doubted anyone would confirm them due to embarrassment.
 He later said he had changed the names.

 In 2002, Abagnale addressed the issue of the book's truthfulness with a statement posted on his company's website which said (in part): "I was interviewed by the co-writer only about four times.
 I believe he did a great job of telling the story, but he also over-dramatized and exaggerated some of [it].
 That was his style and what the editor wanted.
 He always reminded me that he was just telling a story and not writing my biography."
 Specifically he addressed details such as the amount of money he wrote in bad checks, and the years in which his crimes took place.

 In 2020, journalist Alan C. Logan made an in-depth investigation as part of publishing a book on Abagnale's life story, finding earlier newspaper articles that cast doubt on Abagnale's story and locating numerous administrative documents that contradicted many of Abagnale's claims.
 Logan's investigation found that Abagnale's claims were, for the most part, fabrications.
 Documents show that Abagnale was in Great Meadow Prison in Comstock, New York, between the ages of 17 and 20 (July 26, 1965, and December 24, 1968) as inmate #25367, the time frame during which Abagnale would claim to have committed his most significant scams.
 Logan's investigation uncovered numerous petty crimes that Abagnale has never acknowledged, and Logan offers evidence to argue that many of Abagnale's most famous scams in fact never occurred.

 Film adaptation

-The 2002 film Catch Me If You Can, directed by award-winning director Steven Spielberg, stars Leonardo DiCaprio as Abagnale and Tom Hanks as his FBI pursuer, renamed Hanratty in the adaptation.
+The 2002 film Catch Me If You Can, directed by Steven Spielberg, stars Leonardo DiCaprio as Abagnale and Tom Hanks as his FBI pursuer, renamed Hanratty in the adaptation.
 The film is based upon his life and the autobiography and is mainly true to the source as Abagnale was a consultant to the writers, but some of the details were changed to create a more dramatic narrative for film.
 Abagnale is also credited in the film with a cameo as one of the French Police officers.